danboyle8637/fww/src/content/WhatWeDo/Reason1Lead.md

 No more feeling guilty for pushing a workout off.

-Rather, get the workout you can fit into your day DONE.
+Rather, get the workout that fits your day...
+DONE.
 Even if it's only 10 minutes long.